 Depending on your circumstances and goals, the measures outlined below could offer tax-saving opportunities.

 1. Reduce tax by prepaying expenses

-A prepaid expense is expenditure you incur under an agreement for something to be done (in whole or in part) in a later income year.
-This applies to small businesses with an aggregated turnover of less than $50 million or individuals who derive passive income such as rental income and dividends.
+Prepaid expenses refer to expenditures made under an agreement for services to be provided in a later income year.
+Your small business can claim prepaid expenses if you have an aggregated turnover of less than $50 million.
+This also applies to individuals who have passive income like rental income and dividends.